 - Aquatic habitat loss

 - Drinking water degradation

 KNIFE RIVER RESTORATION

-Key partners (public and private): U.S. Geological Survey, South St. Louis SWCD, Minnesota DNR Section of Fisheries, Minnesota Pollution Control Agency, and Technical Service Area 3 Group
+Key partners: Great Lakes Restoration Initiative, U.S. Geological Survey, South St. Louis Soil and Water Conservation District, Minnesota Department of Natural Resources Section of Fisheries, Minnesota Pollution Control Agency, and Technical Service Area 3 Group

-Results and accomplishments: Two of the highest priority stream banks, which contribute significant sedimentation, have been stabilized, reducing the Knife River’s total sediment load by 17 percent.
+Two of the highest priority streambanks, which contribute significant sedimentation, have been stabilized, reducing the Knife River’s total sediment load by 17 percent.
 This significantly enhances habitat quality for aquatic species and reduces filtration costs for Lake Superior’s drinking water.
-Reducing sedimentation also reduces river the turbidity of the Knife River, which is currently listed as impaired for turbidity under the Clean Water Act.
+Reducing sedimentation also reduces the turbidity of the Knife River, which is currently listed as impaired for turbidity under the Clean Water Act.
 Submerged woody materials from the installed floodplain benches provide habitat shelter for aquatic wildlife.
 Shoreline vegetation planted along the shore reduces thermal pollution, enhances the travel corridors along the river for wildlife, and provides leaf litter that increases both the complexity of underwater habitats and the nutrient availability at the base of the river’s food web.
-The Lake County SWCD is working with partner organizations on public outreach to improve the stormwater management practices of both urban and rural landowners.
+The Lake County Soil and Water Conservation District is working with partner organizations on public outreach to improve the stormwater management practices of both urban and rural landowners.